By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 The

-is called to parse theCourseEditCommand
+CourseEditCommandParseris called to parse theCourseEditCommandwith then/ands/prefix. -

 The